Trans-Canada Highway: British Columbia

-Speed limits on the Mainland segment of the Trans-Canada Highway in British Columbia range from 90-100 km/h, although in town it can be as low as 50 km/h.
+Speed limits on the Mainland segment of the Trans-Canada Highway in British Columbia range from 90-100 km/h, although in towns it can be as low as 50 km/h.
 A combination of difficult terrain and growing urbanization limits posted speeds on the Vancouver Island section to 50 kph in urban areas, 80 km/h over the Malahat and through suburban areas, and a maximum of 90 km/h in rural areas.